 In almost all cases, loading, stowage and securing of containers is carried out by third party stevedores with the ship's officers and crew only able to monitor their work.
-The quick operation of modern container gantries and the large number of containers being loaded/discharged in a short period of time mean that the ship's crew is physically unable to pay the same attention as they would otherwise on a smaller container with slower cargo operations.
-This situation has been historically complicated by lack of proper access to the top of container stacks to place, for example, the stacking cones or to properly lock the twistlocks.
-While some of these functions remain restricted due to the quick turnaround of container ships combined with the large volume of cargo being loaded, some of the issues can be overcome by the crew's due diligence.
+The quick operation of modern container gantries and the large number of containers being loaded/discharged in a short period of time mean that the ship's crew is physically unable to pay the same attention as they would otherwise on a smaller container ship with slower cargo operations.
+Historically, this situation has been complicated by lack of proper access to the top of container stacks, for example, to place the stacking cones or to properly lock the twistlocks.
+While some of these functions remain restricted due to the quick turnaround of container ships, combined with the large volume of cargo being loaded, some of the issues can be overcome by the crew's due diligence.

-MSC.1/Circ.1353, published in December 2014, requires that a cargo safe access plan (CSAP) is supplied within the cargo securing manual to ensure that persons engaged in securing and stowage of containers are provided with safe access during their work.
+MSC.1/Circ.1353/Rev.2, first published in December 2014 and revised for the second time in December 2020 (Reference 24), requires that a Cargo Safe Access Plan (CSAP) is supplied within the Cargo Securing Manual to ensure that persons engaged in securing and stowage of containers are provided with safe access during their work.
 This plan details guidance for hand rails, platforms, walkways, ladders, storage facilities, fittings for specialised containers such as reefer plugs, first aid locations and any other information that may be relevant to provision of safe access.
+The requirement for a CSAP applies only to container ships built (ie keel laid or at a similar stage of construction) on or after 1st January 2015.